martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 Click the Use rain sensor check box to enable rain sensing.

 ### Normally open
-Leave the Normally open box checked if your sensor's switch is the normally open type otherwise un check the box.
-See the rain sensor's user guide for information about the switch type.
+Leave the Normally open box checked if your sensor switch is the normally open type otherwise un check the box.
+See the rain sensor user guide for information about the switch type.

 ### Set rain delay
 When the rain sensor is activated, the rain delay is set (this is suitable, for example, for blocking programs for a longer time than provided by the rain sensor).